Our Family Education Program is available online at our Family Education Center.

-At Tully Hill, we know about the impact of substance use disorders on families.
-We also know that treating family members impacted by substance use disorders can and does heal them by empowering them to live healthy, productive lives, individually and together.
+At Tully Hill, we know the impact addiction has on families.
+We also know that treating family members impacted by substance use disorders can empower them to live healthy, productive lives, individually and together.

 Our Family Program goal is to restore the family stability and love.

-Participating in our program provides family members with the help and support they need in realizing that goal.
-Our program achieves the following objectives for families whose member suffers from a substance use disorder:
+Accessing our Family Program online at our Family Education Center provides family members with the help and support they need in realizing that goal.
+Our Family Education Center activities help family members achieve the following objectives for themselves and a family member suffering from and being treated for their addiction:

-➢ The reframing of family members’ relationships and interactions with each other, including the family member with a substance use disorder
+➢ The reframing of family members’ relationships and interactions with each other, including the family member with an addiction

-➢ The improvement in communication between and among family members and an the family member with a substance use disorder
+➢ The improvement in communication between and among family members and the family member with an addiction

 ➢ Learning what relapse is, how to recognize the signs of it and how to intervene early in any relapse process

-➢ Learning and accepting the importance of participating in the continuing care plan of the family member with a substance use disorder, including involvement with self-help programs like Al-Anon
+➢ Learning and accepting the importance of participating in the continuing care plan of the family member with an addiction, including involvement with self-help programs like Al-Anon